Latest post in my Storyworks Blog

 And now some news of myself

-As to my work as a writer, I recently finished A Long Run in Short Shorts.
+As to my work as a writer, I'm currently working on a third children's novel and I recently finished A Long Run in Short Shorts.
 This is a collection of my own personal tales.
 Some are short, some very short.
 Most of them are a bit quirky.But the collection reflects my strong belief that our personal tales are an essential part of the way in which as human beings we create our stories of ourselves.
 I've been looking for a publisher for the collection but without any luck so far.
 So I'm now at the stage of wondering whether to self-publish.

 2014 saw the publication of Storytelling for a Greener World, contributed a book which makes an important contribution to thinking about environmental matters.
 Edited by Alida Gersie, the book includes a chapter from me on work I've done which shows how storytelling can contribute to environmental learning.
 Writing Voices by Teresa Cremin and Debra Myhill, published in 2012, includes a mini-chapter by me on storytelling in schools.

 For a full list of my publications, including Shemi’s Tall Tales, my two children's novels and my two books on storytelling with children, please click on My Publications in the menu on the top left of this website.
 Here you will also find details of how to purchase my books directly from me.